🪐 Lagrange Points

 Particle

-Click the canvas to launch a test particle at that position.
+Drag to orbit the 3D view, scroll to zoom.
+Click the floor plane to launch a test satellite at that position.

 What Are Lagrange Points?